arazni/pathfinder-analysis/publish/how-is-pathfinder-balanced.md

 ## Spells

 Spells in particular are somewhat interesting because they don't require any hands or action cost unless you're supplementing with scrolls, staves, and wands.
-In that way, they typically ignore all of the tradeoffs above.
+In that way, they typically ignore all of the tradeoffs weapons experience.
 However, they come with their own separate tradeoffs, usually by being a limited resource or by requiring two actions for their usage.

 ### Cantrips